akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 akka.persistence.cassandra.events-by-tag.flush-interval = 0s
 ```

 Alternatively set a very small value e.g. `25ms` so some batching is done.
-If your applicaion has a large number of tagged events per second
+If your application has a large number of tagged events per second
 it is highly advised to set this to a value above 0.

 Enable pub sub notifications so events by tag queries can execute a query right away rather than waiting for the next